Mii: Mii creation

-Unlike previous Nintendo consoles and handhelds, the Nintendo Switch (and by extension, the Nintendo Switch 2)'s Mii creation software is located within the console's system settings menu instead of it being a separate app.
+Unlike previous Nintendo consoles and handhelds, the Nintendo Switch and Nintendo Switch 2's Mii creator software is located within the console's system settings menu instead of it being a separate app.
 It can store up to 100 Miis, similar to the Wii and Nintendo 3DS, and includes the same facial features used on the 3DS and Wii U while also providing additional options as well as unnatural hair and eye colors.
-On the Nintendo Switch 2, Miis are not defined by a specific gender; instead, the Switch 2's Mii creation software uses two different Mii styles resembling the two formerly defined gender types, which can be defined as genders in certain games.

 Uses in games

-Miis can be used on the Switch to represent accounts; users may optionally use a Nintendo character such as Mario as their avatar instead.
-Miis can be transferred between Switch consoles and imported from a 3DS or Wii U using an amiibo figure.
+On the Switch and Switch 2, Miis can be used to represent accounts on the console; users may optionally use a Nintendo character such as Mario as their avatar instead.

+On the Switch 2, Miis are not defined by a specific gender; instead, the Switch 2's Mii creation software uses two different Mii styles resembling the two formerly defined gender types, which can be defined as genders in certain games.
+A later software update for the Switch 2 added the ability to play music from previous Mii creation softwares such as the 3DS and Wii U's Mii Maker and the Wii's Mii Channel, as well as the ability to generate QR codes representing Miis similar to the 3DS and Wii U, which can be read via the use of an external camera accessory.

+Miis can be transferred between Switch consoles and imported from a 3DS or Wii U using an amiibo figure; the Switch 2 can also generate and read QR codes representing Miis created on the 3DS, Wii U, or Switch 2 in a later software update, which requires the use of a external camera accessory.
 Miis can also be imported from a Nintendo Account.

-Miis can still be integrated into games as a playable character such as Mario Kart 8 Deluxe, Go Vacation, Nintendo Switch Sports, Super Smash Bros.
+Miis can still be integrated into games as a playable character such as Mario Kart 8 Deluxe, (Note: Mario Kart 8 Deluxe allowed for new racing suits for Miis to be acquired by tapping a compatible amiibo figure onto the Joy-Con or the Nintendo Switch Pro Controller's NFC reader, similar to the original Wii U version.)
+Go Vacation, Nintendo Switch Sports, Super Smash Bros.
 Ultimate and New Super Mario Bros.
 U Deluxe.
-In the case of Mario Kart 8 Deluxe, about 20+ amiibo suits can be acquired by tapping a compatible amiibo figure via the NFC reader on the right-hand Joy-Con or on the Nintendo Switch Pro Controller, similar to that of Mario Kart 8 for the Wii U. Nintendo Switch Sports introduced an entirely different set of avatars known as "Sportsmates"; Miis can still be selected as an option.
+Nintendo Switch Sports introduced an entirely different set of avatars known as "Sportsmates"; Miis can still be selected as an option.

-Currently, the most notable game on the Switch to feature Miis in their entirety is Miitopia, a remaster of the 2017 role-playing video game of the same name for the Nintendo 3DS.
-The next Mii-centric game title for the Switch, Tomodachi Life: Living the Dream, which is the sequel to Tomodachi Life for the Nintendo 3DS, is set for release in 2026, 13 years after the release of the original game and 10 years after the release of Miitomo in 2016.
+Currently, the most notable games on the Switch to feature Miis in their entirety are Miitopia (2021), a remaster of the 2016 role-playing video game of the same name for the 3DS, and Tomodachi Life: Living the Dream (2026), the sequel to Tomodachi Life for the 3DS.